jwstegemann/fritz2/www/src/pages/docs/90_Web Components.md

 ## Build a WebComponent

 To build a WebComponent with fritz2, two steps are necessary.
-First, implement your WebComponent-class:
+First, implement your WebComponent class:
 ```kotlin
 object WeatherCard : WebComponent<HTMLDivElement>() {